ankit-kumar-prajapati/ankit-kumar-prajapati/README.md

 ## Hi there 👋

+- currently a student
+- knows PYTHON
+- have a basic knowledge of JAVA and C

 <!--
 **ankit-kumar-prajapati/ankit-kumar-prajapati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.